 We are committed to continually improving our stock and investing in research that will benefit our customers and the industry as a whole.

 Kona Queen Hawaii is interested in closing the gap between the scientific community and the commercial application of research.
-Stay tuned for updates on our projects in Varroa-sensitive honey bee breeding project at www.paradisequeenhawaii.com.
+Learn about our Varroa-sensitive honey bee breeding project at www.paradisequeenhawaii.com.